East Region - New York City

 Go here for NCAA college basketball tournament odds for every game.

-The Tar Heels represented the East Region in the National Championship Game where they lost to No. 1 Kansas 72-69.
+North Carolina represented the East Region in the National Championship Game the year prior where they lost to No. 1 Kansas 72-69.

 The 2021 East Region produced a surprise Final Four team in UCLA.
 The 11-seeded Bruins upset No. 6 BYU in the first round, beat 14-seed Abilene Christian in the second round, toppled 2-seed Alabama in the Sweet 16 and capped off their run by taking down 1-seed Michigan.